 landlord incentive payments

 In order to provide an incentive for property owners to rent units to CHA voucher holders in “Opportunity Areas,” the Chicago Housing Authority is implementing a program that provides owners an additional lump sum payment equal to the monthly contract rent for every new unit leased to a voucher holder in these designated areas.
 Opportunity Areas are census tracts with a poverty rate of less than 20% and low concentration of subsidized housing.
-Please see our Frequently Asked Questions for more information and our Promotional Flyer.
+Please see our Promotional Flyer and Frequently Asked Questions for more information.

 HCV TAX SAVINGS PROGRAM